 The combination therapy also delayed deterioration in QOL compared with sorafenib monotherapy.
 In terms of the tolerability profile, grade 3–4 adverse events (AEs) occurred in 57% of patients treated with atezolizumab with bevacizumab.16 Additionally, the development of anti-drug antibodies (ADAs) is a possibility in patients treated with atezolizumab.67 In IMbrave150, among 318 ADA-evaluable patients with HCC, 30% (n=94) tested positive for treatment-emergent ADAs at one or more post-dose time points.
 In exploratory adjusted analyses, patients who were ADA-positive at landmark week 6 had a similar OS with atezolizumab plus bevacizumab versus sorafenib, whereas those with ADA-negative status had an improved OS compared with sorafenib.
 However, similar PFS and ORR benefit was seen with the combination over sorafenib regardless of ADA status.68

-For first-line treatment of patients with advanced Child-Pugh A HCC, atezolizumab plus bevacizumab is recommended, unless either medication is contraindicated (LE: 2).
+For first-line treatment of patients with advanced Child-Pugh A HCC, atezolizumab plus bevacizumab (LE:2) or tremelimumab plus durvalumab (LE:2) are recommended, unless any medications are contraindicated.

 General contraindications to bevacizumab include high risk of cardiac disease, stroke, hemorrhage, hemoptysis, gastrointestinal perforation, or non-healing wounds (LE: 1).
 (For contraindications to immunotherapy, see the Patient selection and management section).
 Consideration should be given to timing of prior events.
 Additional contraindications specifically relevant to HCC include untreated or incompletely treated gastroesophageal varices at risk for bleeding (LE: 2).

-For patients with contraindications to atezolizumab plus bevacizumab treatment, lenvatinib or sorafenib should be considered as standard first-line therapy (LE: 2).
+For patients with contraindications to an ICI-containing combination therapy (ie, atezolizumab plus bevacizumab or tremelimumab plus durvalumab), lenvatinib or sorafenib should be considered as standard first-line therapy (LE:2).

 Nivolumab monotherapy has demonstrated activity in Child-Pugh B7-B8 HCC for both first-line treatment of sorafenib-naïve patients and for second-line treatment of patients who were intolerant to or progressed on sorafenib (LE: 3).